Data privacy and processing of your personal data

 In some countries outside the EU, for example Canada and Switzerland, the EU has determined that the level of data protection is comparable to that in Europe.
 The comparable level of data protection means that data transfer into these countries does not require any special permission or agreement.

-If you want to obtain information about our storage of your personal data (GDPR Article 15) or wish to correct your data (GDPR Article 16), please contact us via the communication channels listed below.
+If you want to obtain information about our storage of your personal data (GDPR Article 15) or wish to correct your data (GDPR Article 16), please contact us via the communication channel listed in Chapter 6.

 Protection of Personal Data